rsperberg/sublime-undocs/source/reference/key_bindings.rst

 --------------------------

 Key maps are arrays of key bindings.
-This list presents all valid elements in a key bindings.
+This list presents all valid elements in a key binding.

 ``keys``
    An array of case-sensitive keys.